 Any Observer may assess a Technical Foul, TMF, PMF or ejection.
 The infraction must have been witnessed by at least one official.
 For PMFs and ejections, stop play as soon as possible; for the purpose of continuation the situation should be treated like an injury called at the time of the infraction.
 Technical fouls and TMFs should be assessed at the next stoppage of play after the infraction.
-During the stoppage, signal the infraction (hand signal or card as appropriate) inform the player(s) and both team captains of the sanction, and record it on the score sheet, and assess any penalties at that point.
+During the stoppage, signal the infraction (hand signal or card as appropriate), inform the player(s), captains, and coaches of both teams of the sanction, record it on the score sheet, and assess any penalties at that point.